African Wildlife The Big 5 and Other Animals

 The eland is the largest bovid found in Southern Africa.
 Adult males are known to develop ox-like features in the form of a large hump, thick neck, and dewlap, reminiscent of a Brahma bull.
 Despite being labeled the slowest antelope, this spiral-horned ruminant possesses unmatched jumping prowess, effortlessly clearing heights of up to 10 feet (3 meters) from a standstill position.

-Found in dense woodland and thickets, the Nyala is an elusive antelope native to southern Africa.
+Found in dense woodland and thickets, the Nyala is an elusive antelope native to Southern Africa.
 Bulls carry handsome spiral horns – typically one and a half twists – and have shaggy, slate grey coasts painted in spots and stripes.
 Ewes are more chestnut brown, with shorter fur and no horns.
 The shy nature of these attractive antelope makes them riveting to encounter.

 The stately kudu is one of the continent's most revered antelope species.
 The bulls bear the most prolific sets of spiral horns, on rare occasions reaching up to three turns, and have attractive shaggy beards along their throats.
-Cows are hornless with shorter fur and typically have a warmer brown hue, while bulls are more grey-brown.
+Cows are hornless with shorter fur and typically have a warmer brown hue, while bulls are darker.
 Both sexes have satellite-like ears and stripes along their backs.

 Kruger Park is the Top Safari Destination in South Africa